Life of a Paralegal: Myth vs. Fact

 Fact: There is a plus side and a down side to every profession.
 As a paralegal, you will be performing many of the same tasks as the attorneys, but you won’t make as much money as them.
 It may seem unfair, but let’s look at it this way.
 As a paralegal, you cannot advise or represent a client.
 So because of that you don’t have to pay malpractice insurance.
 That’s a ton of money that licensed attorneys do have to pay.
 When you look at it from a quality of life perspective, paralegals have it better in that sense too.
 Attorneys often face tremendous loads of stress, late nights, early mornings, odd hours, and their health and social lives are affected by it.
 A paralegal may have the occasional late night, but for the most part they work normal hours and have plenty of time to spend with friends and family outside of the office.
 Plus, they make a pretty decent living too!

 Paralegal careers will always be in demand and are a rewarding career choice for those who want to pursue a job in the legal world.
 If you’re ready to jump into a career as a Paralegal, check out Fremont College of Legal Studies.
-Fremont College offers an ABA-approved Paralegal Studies program, and is one of only 28 ABA-approved Paralegal Schools in California.
+Fremont University offers an ABA-approved Paralegal Studies program, and is one of only 28 ABA-approved Paralegal Schools in California.
 In addition, you can earn a Paralegal associate’s degree in just 15 months.
 Don’t wait – apply for our paralegal degree program today!

 Paralegals may not provide legal services directly to the public, except as permitted by law.